Witchcraft in early modern Britain: Ireland

 Unlike the mass trials and executions found across the rest of the UK, and even the rest of Europe during the early modern period, Ireland's number of prosecutions failed to reach even double figures.
 It has been suggested that this is due to the lack of religious upheaval in Ireland during this time, it has also been suggested by Ireland's general population that this fact may be due to their strong cultural belief in the Sidhe, more commonly known as fairies, which were known for causing trouble and general mischief which in other countries was linked to witchcraft (e.g. the curdling of milk, dying of crops etc.).
-Nevertheless there were still a series of notable trials that occurred, the first of which was Lady Alice Kyteler (described above) and her maidservant Petronilla de Meath, who was tortured and forced into confessing them both to be witches which led to them being burnt at the stake.
+Nevertheless there were still a series of notable trials that occurred, the first of which was Lady Alice Kyteler (described above) and her maidservant Petronilla de Meath, who was tortured and forced into confessing them both to be witches; Petronilla was burnt at the stake, but Alice managed to flee.
 Another well documented witch trial occurred in March 1711 where eight women were convicted and sentenced to death for the practice of witchcraft in the Islandmagee witch trial on Islandmagee, an area of strong Scottish-English heritage, which Dr. Andrew Sneddon suggests may be a cause for its large scale.

 End of witchcraft laws in Great Britain

 Nellie Duncan, a Spiritualist who traveled Britain holding séances and channeling spirits, was prosecuted under the Witchcraft Act 1735 (9 Geo.
 2 c.
-5), and called “the last witch,” by her defenders.
+5), and called "the last witch", by her defenders.
 Duncan "shared news of the dead, coughed up ectoplasm (typically muslin), and ventriloquized, so that cabinets appeared to contain speaking mediums".
 In 1944 she was charged with claiming to be able to conjure the spirits of dead people, found guilty and sentenced to nine months in prison.
 In 1951, the Witchcraft Act 1735 was replaced with the Fraudulent Mediums Act 1951 (14 & 15 Geo.
 6. c.
 33), a law "persecuting deliberately fraudulent mediums" but not sincere believers.
 In 2008 this law was repealed also.

 Theories

 The Little Ice Age

 The Little Ice Age was a period of dramatic climate change that took place around the early modern period, which in Britain was characterised by cool, rainy and torrential weather as well as a growth in mountain glaciers.
-The effects of this weather were drastic - crops began to fail, livestock didn't produce enough milk or meat and people fell ill.
+The effects of this weather were drastic – crops began to fail, livestock didn't produce enough milk or meat and people fell ill.
 During this time there was no knowledge of climate change and little rational explanation could be found, so it is believed by the German historian Wolfgang Behringer, and many other notable historians, that in their desperation for a solution and explanation, the people of Britain (and Europe as a whole) blamed it on witchcraft.
 Older women of the lower classes were the easiest to blame, with little societal standing to defend themselves, and so often fell victim to witch related accusations.